magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 Alice uses a GUI program on `laptop` that allows drag-and-drop sending of files.
 In this program, she enters the code that `desktop` printed out.

-Once the Dilated connection is establed, Alice can drop any number of files into the GUI application and they will be immediately written on the `desktop` without interaction.
+Once the Dilated connection is established, Alice can drop any number of files into the GUI application and they will be immediately written on the `desktop` without interaction.

 Speaking this protocol, the `desktop` (receive-only CLI) peer sends version information: